Die4Ever/starcraft-2-randomizer/README.md

 # StarCraft 2 Randomizer

 This is an extension mod that randomizes the stats of units for StarCraft 2 multiplayer.
+Now you can blame your losses on RNG!
+See if you can find a seed more balanced than the real game.

 ![settings](https://i.imgur.com/SgVMnYX.png)